-Is it Time for a New Water Heater?Gary Shif
+Is it Time for a New Water Heater?Author

-Is It Time To Replace My Water Heater?
+Is it Time for a New Water Heater?

-Is it time for a new Water Heater?
+When should you consider replacing your old water heater with a new water heater?
 Water heaters wear out over time and years of use, just like everything else.
 Preventive maintenance and prompt repairs can keep the system healthy for over a decade, but sooner or later you’re going to need to install a new system.
 If your water heater is older, and you’re not entirely sure whether or not to install a new one or which type to install, we recommend talking to a professional water heater plumber about it before making any big decisions.
 A plumber who is certified and experienced in water heater systems and type will have greater knowledge and better recommendations than your typical home improvement associate.
-Nevertheless, if your system fits the following symptoms it’s probably a safe bet that you’re going to need a new one sooner rather than later.
+Nevertheless, if your system fits the following symptoms, it’s probably a safe bet that you’re going to need a new one sooner rather than later.

 Not Enough Hot Water